 Proderma Light is a brand of cosmetics that primarily focuses on providing solutions for hyperpigmentation.
 The brand isn't very well known and the products aren't very popular just yet.

 They offer a wide variety of creams, gels, and acids that are designed to lighten the skin, provide essential nutrients, and promote the growth of healthy skin cells.
-Most of ProDerma’s products are very affordable, too.
+Most of Proderma's products are in the affordable range.

-TO THE POINT: We found that ProDerma’s products were not very effective at treating dark spots or any form of hyperpigmentation.
-Their products also consistently received bad reviews on Amazon to the point that they actually removed them from the site.
+TO THE POINT: Buyer reviews that we found indicate that Proderma's products are not very effective at treating dark spots or any form of hyperpigmentation.
+Their products also consistently received poor ratings on Amazon to the point that they actually removed them from the site.

-The primary products that ProDerma promotes as being effective for skin whitening are their hydroquinone-based body creams.
+The primary products that Proderma promotes as being effective for skin whitening are their hydroquinone-based body creams.
 These come in either a 10% or 5% dose and vary in price.

 The description pages for these products specifically state that they are intended for short term use and can only be used on the body.
 Using either of these creams on the face could result in nasty breakouts due to the high volume of oils they contain.

 Here are all of the active ingredients found in Proderma Light's creams:

 As we have noted in countless skin lightener reviews the ingredient known as hydroquinone is something use with caution.
 As of right now there are no conclusive results stating that it is bad for you but there studies that have proven that this agent can cause various issues in lab rats.
 Its use has been banned in several countries due to the possible risks and side effects associated with it.

 That said, hydroquinone-based creams and lotions have been proven to be extremely effective at lightening up dark spots on the skin.
 It is up to you whether or not you want to risk the potentially undesirable side effects by using products containing this controversial agent.